dylan-mazurek-anz/go-whisper/README.md

 whisper server --listen localhost:8080
 ```

-You can also access transcription and translation functionalities from OpenAI-compatible HTTP endpoints, and ElevenLabs-compatible endpoints:
+You can also access transcription and translation functionalities from OpenAI-compatible and ElevenLabs-compatible services:

 - Set `OPENAI_API_KEY` environment variable to your OpenAI API key to use the OpenAI-compatible endpoints.
 - Set `ELEVENLABS_API_KEY` environment variable to your ElevenLabs API key